 The polling data may represent a shave off Carter’s usual lead, which is all Texas Democrats can hope for this cycle (in a state which favors Gov. Greg Abbott by nearly 20 percent in a recent poll and other statewide candidates by double-digits).
 Rep. Carter has won general elections by anywhere from 58-61 percent in previous election years.
 For similar reasons, other front-and-center Democrat campaigns are not being run as centrist appeals in a strongly conservative state.
 Instead, they are hitting the usual far-left Democrat talking points in order to identify new voters and build databases for text messaging.
 It stands to reason campaigns such as Hegar’s are expecting a loss while banking on other goals (e.g. campaign data gathering, name recognition, a future run for another office, or in Hegar’s case a big opening weekend).

 In addition to Hegar’s non-Texan patronage (a quick look through campaign finance reports shows around 230 California-based donations), her email communications also apparently hail from an outside source.
 An email communique from before the Texas Primaries inadvertently contained information from another Texas Democratic campaign (oops).

 We can expect Hegar’s show business strategies to continue throughout the election.
 On Thursday Hegar and other Central Texas liberal campaigns received a visit from Natalie Portman.
 And just last week Hegar’s campaign launched an ad comparing John Carter to the title character from the Disney movie adaptation of “John Carter of Mars,” attempting to paint the incumbent as an invading space creature from Washington D.C.

-With the outside cash, show business-level productions, and campaign collusion, voters have every reason to ask who the real alien influences are in the Texas 31st Congressional District.
+With the outside cash, show business-level productions, and campaign collusion, voters have every reason to ask who the real alien influences are in the 31st Congressional District of Texas.